liutianlin0121/liutianlin0121.github.io/_posts/2025-9-24-phd-lesson.md

 ## Final Thought

-The great promise of a PhD is intellectual freedom.
-But I learned its most common pitfall is surrendering your agency.
-It’s tempting to follow a set path that leads to a degree, but the real reward comes from taking the wheel oneself.
+The great promise of a PhD is intellectual freedom, but I learned its most common pitfall is surrendering my own agency.
+It’s tempting to follow a set path that leads to a diploma, but for me, the real reward came from taking the wheel---pursuing my own creative initiatives rather than letting the journey simply happen to me.